GdGohan/SonicRacingTransformedAndroidUpdate-NewVersion/README.md

     File size < or = to the original

-3.  export all wem and bnk files using FusionTools and create new pck with it
+3.  export all wem and bnk files using FusionTools or Ravioli Explorer and create new pck with it

 4. Sound Editor (working) StreamsEng.pck only